What to Look for When Searching for Assisted Living in CT

 • SeniorLiving.org: They offer a search option where you can input your zip code and receive a list of assisted living communities near you.
 They also offer search options for finding communities suitable for residents who may be blind, deaf, or disabled, or who may have suffered from a stroke or Parkinson’s disease.

-• AssistedLiving.org: They also offer an assisted living directory tool that you can use to find communities near you.
-Simply input your zip code.
-You can also narrow your search by finance options, property info, amenities, health services, and activities.
+• AssistedLiving.org: This website provides another online directory that you can use to find assisted living near you.
+Start with your zip code and then further narrow your search by finance options, property specifics, amenities, health services, or activities.